How to Use Pinterest for Marketing Your Business – The Candid Cashflow Podcast – Episode 51

 • Drag and drop your image – Or you can simply click to upload your image or video.
 If you already have Pinterest-ready images inside your content, you can save it from your site.

-• Add the URL this pin links to – Put in your link, of course!
+• URL – Put in your link, of course!
 This could be to a blog post or even a product.

-• Choose a board – Choose the board where you want this Pin to reside.
+• Board – Choose the Board where you want this Pin to reside.
+You can also create Boards from this interface.

 That’s it.
-Once you’re done, click the red Save button in the top-right corner.
+Once you’re done, click the red Publish button in the top-right corner.

 Congratulations, you’ve created your first Pin!